Header Image

 Medikinet retard and Medikinet adult (which are bioidentical) had an average duration of action of 4.58 hours (n = 132) at an average of 20.64 mg, Ritalin adult and Ritalin LA (which are also bioidentical) had an average duration of action of 4.74 hours (n = 31) at an average of 26.3 mg.

-Within a person, higher doses of amphetamine have a longer effect.
+Some people with ADHD report that higher single doses of amphetamine (especially lisdexamfetamine) have a longer effect.

-The duration of action of methylphenidate preparations, on the other hand, is dose-independent.
+The duration of action of methylphenidate preparations is dose-independent.22

 3. Stomach passage speed

-Anticholinergics can slow down the movement of drugs through the stomach into the small intestine.
+Anticholinergics can slow down the movement of drugs through the stomach into the small intestine.2425

 4. Small intestine